yiisoft/yii2/docs/guide/runtime-routing.md

 create a URL from a given route and its associated query parameters.

-By configuring the `urlManager` component in the application configuration, you can let your application to recognize arbitrary URL formats without modifying your existing application code.
+By configuring the `urlManager` component in the application configuration, you can let your application recognize arbitrary URL formats without modifying your existing application code.
 For example, you can use the following code to create a URL for the `post/view` action:

 ```php